 - Title IX and University of Arkansas policies require that responsible employees report concerns of sexual misconduct and discrimination to appropriate university personnel.

-- Report Title VI discrimination based on race, color or national origin.
+- For Razorback Transit, report Title VI discrimination based on race, color or national origin.

 - Prevent fraud on campus by calling this confidential fraud hotline at 1-866-252-9838.